ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Happy with the dropdowns for now but could still improve it.
 However, I'm steadily becoming more familar with positioning, and getting more comfortable with em/rem measurements.

+### Day 68: August 28, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Started on main design for the list, pretty happy with it so far.
+Fixed a few bugs and improved flow of logic a bit